This post may contain affiliate links.

 The food options at the Iowa State Fair are endless.
 Fried desserts, lots of food on sticks, endless variations of corndogs!
 But I think the most signature dish at the Iowa State Fair is the Hot Beef Sundae that you can get at the Iowa Cattlemen’s quarters.
-The hot beef sundae made it’s debut to the Iowa State Fair in 2006!
+The hot beef sundae made its debut at the Iowa State Fair in 2006!

 Here is how this Hot beef Sundae Stacks up: